SUNY colleges plan for spring semester

 When it comes to SUNY Cobleskill’s plans for the spring semester, not a whole lot is going to change from the fall semester, except more in-person classes will be offered.

-“We are very excited that we can offer 43 % in person classes.
+“We are very excited that we can offer 43 % in-person classes.
 They have to come back with a negative COVID test.
-They also have to attest to us that they quarantined, precautionary quarantined, for 7 days,” explained Dr. Marion Terenzio, President of SUNY Cobleskill.
+They also have to attest to us that they quarantined, precautionary quarantined, for seven days,” explained Dr. Marion Terenzio, President of SUNY Cobleskill.

 Wastewater and pool testing will continue to be conducted.
 President Terenzio stated that SUNY Cobleskill students have been remarkable throughout this pandemic.